 Stray Kids’ Bang Chan: The Fendi Global Ambassador

 When Bang Chan arrived at Incheon for the AAA 2025 departures, he basically redefined “elevated carryall” style.
 The Stray Kids leader didn’t go for anything flashy.
 Instead, he wore a sophisticated beige gabardine jacket that looked effortlessly expensive.
 He layered it over a crisp white Fendi Roma jersey tank.
-It was the perfect mix of boyish charm and high-fashion luxury.
 By pairing his oversized outerwear with heavy platform boots, he showed fans how a “baggy” look can still feel structured and high-end.

 IU: The Queen of the Leather Bomber